neilparikh/fonttools/README.md

 # install in 'editable' mode
 pip install -e .
 ```

+This will add the scripts listed in [setup.py](https://github.com/wenzhuman/fonttools/blob/master/setup.py#L70).

 ### TTX – From OpenType and TrueType to XML and Back